jbgo/chasqui/README.md

 The above code tells Chasqui to place events published to the `order.purchased` channel on `PurchaseOrderWorker`'s queue.

-Because many applications will share the same Redis database, you should consider prefixing your queue names with a unique identifier for your application.

-    Chasqui.subscribe queue_name_prefix: 'app_id' do
-      on 'order.purchased', PurchasedOrderWorker
-    end

-Now the `PurchasedOrderWorker` will pull jobs from the `app_id:pubsub` queue instead of the `pubsub` queue.

 You can also use a callable object instead of a worker class to handle events.

     Chasqui.subscribe queue: 'app_id:pubsub' do